Electric-Coin-Company/zcash-android-wallet-sdk/docs/testing/Testing.md

 tests against our demo application, make sure you have a physical device connected with Android SDK level 29, at least.
 Select `benchmark` build variant for this module.
 Make sure that other modules are set to benchmark type too.
-The benchmark tests can be run with Android Studio run configuration `ui-benchmark-test:connectedZcashmainnetBenchmarkAndroidTest`.
+The benchmark tests can be run with Android Studio run configuration `demo-app-benchmark-test:connectedBenchmarkAndroidTest`.
 Running the benchmark test this way automatically provides benchmarking results in Run panel.
-Or you can run the tests manually from the terminal with `./gradlew connectedZcashmainnetBenchmarkAndroidTest` and analyze results with Android Studio's Profiler or [Perfetto](https://ui.perfetto.dev/) tool, as described in this Android [documentation](https://developer.android.com/topic/performance/benchmarking/macrobenchmark-overview#access-trace).
+Or you can run the tests manually from the terminal with `./gradlew connectedBenchmarkAndroidTest` and analyze results with Android Studio's Profiler or [Perfetto](https://ui.perfetto.dev/) tool, as described in this Android [documentation](https://developer.android.com/topic/performance/benchmarking/macrobenchmark-overview#access-trace).

 **Note**: We've enabled benchmarking also for emulators, although it's always better to run the tests on a real physical device.
 Emulator benchmark improvements might not carry over to a real user's experience (or even regress real device performance).